salesforcexland/SFCAIntegrations/SFCAADO-CustomTasks/overview.md

 - Threshold capabilities for the amount of issues you would accept before failing the build, or any issues above a particular severity
 - Installs and uses the latest version of Salesforce Code Analyzer, currently v5
-- Scans an entire selected branch (as a one-off or scheduled run) if desired
+- Scans an entire selected branch (as a one-off or scheduled run using cron) if desired
 - Can also scan only changed files in PRs (delta scanning), using dynamic engine selection of the code-analyzer package
 - Outputs results as artifacts (html report, json file, and each changed file) for investigation
 - Optional PR status check POST onto the PR for extra visibility